google/zetasql/docs/format-elements.md

       <td>Whitespace</td>
       <td>
         Output is the same as the input.
         Whitespace means the space character, ASCII 32.
-It does not mean other types of space like tab or new line.
-Any whitespace character that is not the ASCII 32 character in the format model generates an error.
+It doesn't mean other types of space like tab or new line.
+Any whitespace character that isn't the ASCII 32 character in the format model generates an error.
       </td>
       <td></td>